 The type and size of the sprayer’s tip can make a big difference in the overall success of your paint project.
 Some sprayers work with different tip sizes, while other sprayers can only use one size.
 Thick paint like exterior latex requires a larger tip; a stain requires a smaller tip.

 Tip sizes also come with different spray pattern widths, varying from six to 14 inches wide.
-If you’re painting an exterior or interior walls, a wider spray pattern will cover more area.
+If you’re painting an exterior or interior wall, a wider spray pattern will cover more area.

 When spraying ceilings or doing a house exterior, look for a sprayer that can accommodate a tip extension.
 Always follow the tip size recommendations found in your owner’s manual for best results.

-A long hose can eliminate a lot of frustration and speed up a big paint job.
+A long hose can eliminate a lot of frustration and speeds up a big paint job.

-When painting a house, 25 feet of extendable hose means more time to spray and less time moving the sprayer.
+When painting a house, a 25-foot extendable hose means more time to spray and less time moving the sprayer.

 Similarly, a long power cord gives more mobility.